LiuZechu/ST2334-cheatsheets/README.md

-# Examination helpsheets for NUS CS, prepared by Zechu, using LaTeX.
+# Examination helpsheets for NUS CS, prepared using LaTeX.